Itching for your next home improvement project? Wouldn’t it be nice if there were a few constants, though?

 Think about it: moving from project to project, tearing something down and investing in new pieces month after month can grow incredibly costly.
 Instead, consider how you can work around a few signature pieces to influence your home improvement efforts.
 Image above from Modern Apartment in Valencia by Rubio and Ros

 After all, furniture represents an investment in your home.
 For example, most people hold onto their sofas between seven and fifteen years.
 Wouldn’t it make more sense to work around your investments versus constantly chasing trends?
+I would’ve spent days making this myself with my a detail sander while working on your new furniture.

 Believe it or not, there are styles are furniture that are always “in.”
 Likewise, you can find clever ways to compliment furniture within any room of your home.
 Whether you’re looking to bring in a new piece or are looking for your next potential home improvement project, use the following three styles as inspiration.